-SMALL NECESSITIES LEAVE ACT
+ARTICLE 31 SMALL NECESSITIES LEAVE ACT

-- (1) Under the Small Necessities Leave Act ("SNLA"), employees who have been employed by City of Attleboro for at least twelve (12) months and have worked at least 1,250 hours for the City during the previous twelve (12) month period are eligible for twenty-four (24) hours of leave during the rolling 12-month period measured backward from the employee's last use of SNLA leave for the following purposes: - (2) To participate in school activities directly related to the educational advancement of a son or daughter of the employee, such as parent-teacher conferences or interviewing for a new school (this does not include interviewing at colleges or universities); - (3) To accompany the son or daughter of the employee to routine medical or dental appointments, such as check-ups or vaccinations; or - (4) To accompany an elderly relative of the employee to routine medical or dental appointments or appointments for other professional services related to the elder's care, such as interviewing at nursing or group homes. - (5) SNLA leave is unpaid leave; however, an employee will be required to use any accrued vacation time while on SNLA leave.
+Under the Small Necessities Leave Act ("SNLA"), employees who have been employed by City of Attleboro for at least twelve (12) months and have worked at least 1,250 hours for the City during the previous twelve (12) month period are eligible for twenty-four (24) hours of leave during the rolling 12 month period measured backward from the employee's last use of SNLA leave for the following purposes:

+- (1) To participate in school activities directly related to the educational advancement of a son or daughter of the employee, such as parent-teacher conferences or interviewing for a new school (this does not include interviewing at colleges or universities); - (2) To accompany the son or daughter of the employee to routine medical or dental appointments, such as check-ups or vaccinations; or - (3) To accompany an elderly relative of the employee to routine medical or dental appointments or appointments for other professional services related to the elder's care, such as interviewing at nursing or group homes.

+SNLA leave is unpaid leave; however, an employee will be required to use any accrued vacation time while on SNLA leave.
+For SNLA taken for medical reasons, the employee may use sick leave.
 The City will designate leave taken for SNLA qualifying reasons as SNLA leave and will deduct that time from employees' twenty-four (24) hour statutory leave entitlement.